Herod Agrippa: Troubles in Judea

 Ruins of the fortified city of Gamla, stake in the war between Aretas IV and Herod Antipas.
 (At the bottom, we can see the Lake of Tiberias.)

 During his stay in Rome, several events took place in Judaea which created a very tense situation.
 Since 35, the Romans and the legate of Syria Lucius Vitellius were engaged in a decisive confrontation against the Parthians and their king Artabanus III about the control of the Kingdom of Armenia.
 In 36, the armies of two kings who were clients of the Romans, Aretas IV and Herod Antipas, clashed around the territory of Gamla, causing a crushing defeat for Antipas.
 According to Movses Khorenatsi, as well as several sources in Syriac and Armenian, King Abgar V of Edessa provided auxiliary forces to Aretas.
 However, the historicity of this mention is disputed by Jean-Pierre Mahé.
 It is possible that Aretas took advantage of Antipas' participation in the great conference on the Euphrates, to conceal peace and the Roman victory over Artabanus (autumn 36), to launch his offensive.
-The territorial claim of the Nabataeans was revived by Antipas' will to repudiate Phasaélis, the daughter of Aretas, to marry Herodias, the sister of Agrippa I. Antipas' goal was dynastic.
+The territorial claim of the Nabataeans was revived by Antipas' will to repudiate Phasaelus, the daughter of Aretas, to marry Herodias, the sister of Agrippa I. Antipas' goal was dynastic.
 It is a question of consolidating his position to be named by the emperor at the head of the tetrarchy of Philip who has just died or to be named king.
 At some point in this conflict, probably between 29 and 35, Antipas attempted to silence his opposition by executing John the Baptist.
 This execution seems to have had important repercussions on the political situation in the region for several years.
 Thus the defeat of Antipas is considered within the Jewish population as a divine revenge against Antipas to punish him for having put John to death and of which Aretas would have been only the instrument.